Pastoral council: Origins

-Vatican II origins

-The concept of the pastoral council was first articulated in the 1965 Vatican II Decree on Bishops (Christus Dominus, par.
-27).
+The concept of the pastoral council was first articulated in the Second Vatican Council's Decree concerning the Pastoral Office of Bishops in the Church (Christus Dominus), issued in 1965.
 The decree recommended that bishops establish diocesan pastoral councils with a threefold purpose.
-The purpose is to investigate pastoral matters, to ponder or reflect over them, and to reach conclusions that the council can recommend to the bishop.

-Six other official documents of the Church define the diocesan pastoral council in this threefold way:
+Their purpose is to investigate pastoral matters, to ponder or reflect over them, and to reach conclusions that the council can recommend to the bishop.
+Six official documents of the Church define the diocesan pastoral council in this threefold way: